 The minor expanded from "Peace Studies" to "Peace and Justice Studies" in 2014

-Requirements for a minor: Students may complete a minor in Peace and Justice Studies with five courses (20 hrs.).
-At least three of these must be chosen from the list below.
-Two additional courses may come from this list or may be from “peace and justice friendly” courses, which are announced each semester.
-These courses must contain 25% content on issues of peace and/or justice, and the student must complete a major paper or project on these issues.
-Examples of “friendly” courses that have been offered are Race and Rhetoric, Crimes and Prisons, and The Many Dimensions of Poverty.
+Requirements for a minor: Students may complete a minor in Peace and Justice Studies with five courses in at least three different disciplines (20 hrs.).
+At least three of the courses must be chosen from the list below.
+Two additional courses may come from this list or may be from “peace and justice friendly” courses which are announced each semester.
+These courses must contain 50% content on issues of peace and/or justice.

 *Community Engaged Learning (CEL) is an academic program at Millsaps College that enables students to partner traditional classroom content with practical application in the community.

-Contact Dr. Lola Williamson, the Director of Peace Studies, for more information.
+Contact Dr. Kristen Golden, the Director of Peace Studies, for more information.

 Self-designed Peace Studies Major Laney Lenox speaking of her time in Nepal on Gandhi Day 2012